ilchen/cryptopals/README.md

 For the sake of efficiency I decided to generated a transpose of the dependency matrix.
 This will make the calculation of its kernel faster.

-Since in this problem we repeatedly touch the notion of _the kernel_ (aka _the null space_), it's worth saying a couple of words about the linear algebra used.
+Since in this problem we repeatedly touch on the notion of _the kernel_ (aka _the null space_), it's worth saying a couple of words about the linear algebra used.
 Let's start with @spdevlin's explanation:
 > If you know a little bit of linear algebra, you'll know that what we really want to find is a basis for N(T), the null space of T. The null